Lasting Power of Attorney

 Do you offer home visits or online appointments?

-We offer face-to-face appointments at home, as well as video and telephone consultations.
+We offer face-to-face appointments at home, as well as video consultations.
 We’ll always try to work in a way that’s most convenient for you.

 How long does it take to make a Will or LPA?